Dignity (Law & Order): Synopsis

-Dr. Walter Benning, a late term abortion provider, is shot and killed while in church.
-He had been shot the previous year by an anti-abortion radical.
+Dr. Walter Benning, a late term abortion provider, is shot and killed in church during a Sunday service.
+He had been shot at the previous year by an anti-abortion radical.
 Detectives Kevin Bernard and Cyrus Lupo investigate the crime.
 During the investigation, a nurse at Benning's abortion clinic admits to providing illegal abortions.
 Bernard and Lupo debate the abortion issue, with Bernard claiming he is anti-abortion because he was born premature after his mother tried to force a miscarriage.
-Their investigation leads them to a pregnant woman, Blair Morton, who was scheduled to have an abortion with Benning because the child would be born with Ehlers–Danlos syndrome.
+Their investigation leads them to a pregnant woman, Blair Morton, who was scheduled to have an abortion with Benning because the child had Ehlers–Danlos syndrome.
 Blair's father, Kevin Morton, had called the clinic hoping to convince the doctor out of the abortion.
 Eventually, the killer, Wayne Grogan, is found and arrested.
 An anti-abortion attorney, Roger Jenkins, takes on his case.
 At the initial hearing, Jenkins says Grogan was acting in defense of a specific person, the baby of Blair Morton, as Kevin Morton had told Grogan he was trying to talk down the doctor.
 The judge approves the defense's request for the right to proceed with a justification defense and a trial by jury is set.
 The attorneys for the prosecution, Michael Cutter and Connie Rubirosa, argue about the issue; Cutter opposes legal abortion and Rubirosa supports it.

 Rubirosa goes to find a nurse, Jennice Morrow, who abruptly quit her job at Benning's clinic.
 She reveals Benning had killed a live baby in a botched abortion.
 Rubirosa tells Jack McCoy and Cutter they are obligated to give the evidence to the defense as Brady material, but both McCoy and Cutter say it can wait.